-The recovery equipment shall be in good working order with a set of instructions concerning the equipment that is at hand and shall be suitable for the recovery of the flammable refrigerant.
+The recovery equipment must be in good working order and come with a set of instructions for proper usage.
+Furthermore the equipment should be suitable for safely recovering flammable refrigerants.
 If in doubt, the manufacturer should be consulted.
 In addition, a set of calibrated weighing scales shall be available and in good working order.
-Hoses shall be complete with leak-free disconnect couplings and in good condition
+Hoses shall be complete with leak-free disconnect couplings and in good condition.